learn-co-curriculum/dsc-git-branches/README.md

 Switched to branch 'master'
 ```

-Once on your target branch, type: `git merge <branch name>` where `<branch name>` is the branch we want to merge, in this case, `git merge new-feature` will do the trick.
+Once on your target branch, type: `git merge <branch name>` where `<branch name>` is the branch we want to merge.
+In this case, `git merge new-feature` will do the trick.

 ```
 mission-critical-application $ git merge new-feature